duke-interactive-graphics/Interactive-Graphics-Critical-Code/_docs/schedule/week_1.md

 ### A Fresh Python Install
 While we wont be using python until later in the course, we will need "python simple server" to launch our P5.js code.
 Later in the semester we'll also learn a little bit of python for data collection and analysis, and for those of you interested in developing full stack web applications (not a requirement).

-  * Task: Navigate to Anaconda (link) and download and install the latest anaconda package for python 3.6.
+  * Task: Navigate to [Anaconda](https://www.anaconda.com/download/#macos) and download and install the latest anaconda package for python 3.6.

 ### Working Directory for our Projects
 Getting use to using the terminal is an extremely important skill for developers.
 The terminal is  like your computer, but without a visual interface, it allows you to quickly navigate your computer, make directories and files, and launch applications.
-On a Mac, your terminal is located in Applications --> Uitilities --> Termianl.app.
+On a Mac, your terminal is located in Applications --> Utilities--> Terminal.app.

 Follow the terminal tutorial to get a sense of how to move about and make directories.
 Check the terminal command cheat sheet if you need help with commands.